10hendersonm/story-titles/README.md

 - My first snack after getting my tongue pierced
 - That time I grew up but like in a sad depressing way
 - That time Julie stole my baby name
+- How to pour Sludge with Mr. Klinglehutz